grigorescu/Dasharr/README.md

 # Dasharr

- Dashboard of your trackers' usage
+ Dashboard of your indexers' usage

  > Note: this project is in very early stages, expect broken stuff and breaking changes, this is not ready for public use yet !